TorchCraft/TorchCraft/README.md

 You will need to have a license of StarCraft: Brood War.

-TorchCraft is proxy into BWAPI, that enables data from StarCraft to be sent over a ZMQ connection so that it can be parsed anywhere.
+TorchCraft is a BWAPI module that sends StarCraft data out over a ZMQ connection.
+This lets you parse StarCraft data and interact with BWAPI from anywhere.
 The TorchCraft client should be installed from C++, Python, or Lua.
 We provide off the shelf solutions for Python and Lua:

-C++ Requirements:
+Requirements:
   - zstd-devel 1.1.4
   - zeromq 4+

 Remember to init submodules: `git submodule update --init --recursive`<br/>
-Python setup: `pip install .`<br/>
+Python setup: `pip install pybind11 && pip install .`<br/>
 Lua setup (depends on [torch7](http://torch.ch/docs/getting-started.html)): `luarocks make *.rockspec`<br/>

 We provide an example C++ CMake project in `examples/cpp/`